vikchupak/DevOps/Linux/ShellScripting/optionsAndArguments.md

   -d '{"title":"foo","body":"bar","userId":1}'
 ```

-In general, options are parsed and the parsed values are used as arguments.
+In general, options are parsed and the option parsed values are used as arguments.